 Simple and Safe Montessori Toys That Encourage Crawling

-Most babies begin to crawl somewhere between 6 and 10 months.
+Most babies begin crawling somewhere between 6 and 10 months, although there’s a wide range of what’s considered completely normal.

 • coordination between both sides of the body